 Exploring Difference

-This project, in partnership with Insight for Community Impact and Bureau Kensington, explores the following questions using movement: How do we make collective sense of ourselves as colonizer and colonized and describe the impact on our bodies and daily lives?
+This project, in partnership with Insight for Community Impact and Bureau Kensington, explores the following questions using movement: How do we think, learn, and lead with the body?
+How do we make collective sense of ourselves as colonizer and colonized and describe the impact on our bodies and daily lives?
 What opens up our tendency to rigidity and ignoring the complexity of multiple identities that exist within each of us?

 Learning to Lead